-Seewooruthun acquired substantial experience in the public sector administration and management for having worked successively at the Ministry of Civil Service & Administrative Reforms and the Ministry of Industry.
-She occupied the post of Deputy Permanent Secretary at the Home Affairs Division, Prime Minister's Office and was subsequently appointed as Permanent Secretary in April 2012.
-As from March 2016, she held the position of Permanent Secretary at the Ministry of Tourism.
+Seewooruthun substantial experience in the in close collaboration with the which was then under the helm of public sector administration and principal stakeholders of the industry, the leading entrepreneur Sol Kerzner, management for having worked namely Airline Operators, hoteliers, founder of Southern Sun Hotels.
+He successively at the Ministry of Civil tour-operators and Destination served as Commercial Director Indian Service & Administrative Reforms Management Companies (DMC).
+He Ocean, until the 2008 split between and the Ministry of Industry. has also brought a radical change in SIH and Sun Resorts.
+From that year to She occupied the post of Deputy the supply chain management and 31 July 2014, he occupied the position Permanent Secretary at the Home lent a strategic dimension to the of Executive Director and Chief Affairs Division, Prime Minister's Office procurement process.
+He pioneered Marketing Officer with Sun Resorts. and was subsequently appointed as a complete paradigm shift in the Permanent Secretary in April 2012. acquisition of goods and services As from March 2016, she held the with the introduction of 'the total cost position of Permanent Secretary at the of ownership' concept.
+This brought Ministry of Tourism.

-Mrs Seewooruthun holds an MBA from Leicester Business School, UK (1994), a Master's in Public Sector Management from the University of Technology, Mauritius (2004) and a Cycle International d'Administration Publique (CIAP) Diploma from Ecole Nationale d'Administration, France (2005).
+Mrs Seewooruthun holds an MBA from Leicester Business School, UK (1994), a Master's in Public Sector During the past years, he has Management from the University of been involved in various business Technology, Mauritius (2004) and a transformation projects and 'change Cycle International d'Administration management initiatives' ranging from Publique (CIAP) Diploma from Ecole Nationale d'Administration, France (2005).
 She also attended the Senior Leaders Seminar organised by the Africa Centre for Strategic Studies in Washington D.C in 2013 and the Planning & Policy Development Course/Gender-Based Violence and Women's Health Seminar in Texas in 2014.